Primordial non-Gaussianities from inflation

-As a second order differential equation, any particular solution requires two further conditions which then determine the constants of integration, $N_k$ and $\theta_k$, if it is to be specified it completely.
-One condition is automatically provided by quantum field theory.
-The canonical commutation relation between the field $\varphi$ and its conjugate momentum $\pi$ should be\footnote{Note that this condition secretly contains yet another assumption---that the space-time has a point-like description down to arbitrarily small distances, $|\vec x-\vec y|$.}
+As a second order differential equation, any particular solution requires two further conditions to determine the constants of integration, $N_k$ and $\theta_k$, to specify it completely.
+One of these conditions is automatically provided by quantum field theory.
+The canonical commutation relation between the field $\varphi$ and its conjugate momentum $\pi$ for a local, causal field should be

-for a local, causal field.
-This relation is the field theoretical analogue of the quantum mechanical commutator between the position ($\hat X$) and momentum ($\hat P$) operators, $[\hat X,\hat P] = i$.
+This relation is the field-theoretic analogue of the quantum mechanical commutator between the position ($\hat X$) and momentum ($\hat P$) operators, $[\hat X,\hat P] = i$.
 In terms of the modes $\varphi_k$, this relation implies that

 which fixes one of the constants of integration,